jmkd0/Internship/README.md

 ```

 ## Execution:
-Paste the following url in the browser: http://localhost:8000/flux.
+Go to the following url in the browser: http://localhost:8000/flux.
 The following url are valid:
 ### Example 1: xml file
 -Type in the search bar